chimera-linux/cports/Packaging.md

 compiling.
 You can prevent the creation of a toolchain file by explicitly setting `cross_build` to `False`.
 That will ensure a native-like build even when the profile is set to a cross-compiling one.

+The environment from `env` is used, being the most important, followed by `pkg.configure_env` and then the rest.

 #### cbuild.util.compiler